SirBob01/Centurion-Human-Evolution/README.md

 # Dependencies

 Just Pygame.
+This project was just a learning exercise for me (started when I was about 13).
-Everything else was written from scratch, including networking code.
+Almost everything was written from scratch, including networking code.

 # TODO